WRI Annual Report 2020-21: Operations and Finance

 Operations And Finance

-The trust of our supporters is of great concern to WRI.
-We receive donations from individuals, governments, foundations and corporations, and have stringent financial controls in place to ensure compliance with donors’ wishes.
+The trust of our supporters is one of our highest priorities.
+We receive donations from individuals, governments, foundations and corporations, and we have stringent financial controls in place to ensure compliance with donors’ wishes.

 Statement of Consolidated Activities ($000s)